RavulaGani/Ganesh/README.md

 # 💻 Welcome to My GitHub Profile!

 ![Header](https://user-images.githubusercontent.com/0000000/placeholder.gif)
-*(Add a custom banner or animation that showcases your expertise as a developer.)*
+*(Replace with a custom banner that showcases your expertise as a developer.)*

 ---